ppphp/yayagf/README.md

 ### yayagf new

-generate scaffold.
+type `yayagf new gitlab.papegames.com/fengche/abc` will generate a folder with abc

 ### yayagf server

+go into any go project

-monitor the code, recompile the code when compilable and run.
+`yayagf server` will monitor the code, recompile the code when compilable and run.

 ### yayagf generate

+WIP